 COMFORT GIRL is a musical exploration of the lives of Chinese 'comfort women' who were abducted into sexual slavery by the Japanese army during WWII.
 The work is a tribute to these young women’s incandescent courage and indomitable spirit, not only while in captivity during the War but also—in a cruel irony—when they returned home to their families, who didn’t always welcome them back with open arms.
-It is an epic story of an often-overlooked, dark chapter in history, which at its core is a story about humanity.
+It is a story of an often-overlooked, dark chapter in history, which at its core is a story about humanity.
+Click for more info and a video trailer.

 ASYMPTOTE is out now!
 Click here for more info and an EPK video.
 Fresh arrangements of Chinese classics including "The Moon Represents My Heart" and "Kangding Love Song," a tongue-twister about Eating Grapes, a setting of Li Bai’s most famous poem, and songs influenced by my love of mathematics and literature.